-Another of LTR’s favourite Irish castles, is Ballinlough Castle, which is a glorious home just one hour from Dublin.
+Another of LTR’s favorite Irish castles is Ballinlough Castle, which is a glorious home just one hour from Dublin.
 It has been owned by the Nugent family for almost 400 years.
 The castle has a very friendly feel and the interiors are a lovely mix of traditional and more contemporary.
-Loch Coutra in Co Galway is another wonderful castle to experience, designed by John Nash who also built Buckingham Palace.
+Lough Cutra in Co Galway is another wonderful castle to experience, designed by John Nash who also built Buckingham Palace.
 It sits beside the largest privately owned lake in Europe.
 These are just a few examples of some of the fabulous Irish castles for rent.

 Ireland is also very well known for its castle hotels, like Ashford Castle Hotel, overlooking the islands of Louch Corrib.
 This former Guinness home has 83 bedrooms, a parkland golf course and is within easy reach of many other famous courses.
 Since 1962 and just 15 minutes from Shannon airport, Dromoland is another very popular castle hotel with lots of reminders of the castle’s historic past and a mass of fun activities available on the estate.
 Adare Manor is a very well respected castle hotel in the gorgeous village of the same name and the aristocratic former home of Lord Dunraven.
 Robert Trent Jones built a famous golf course there and the hotel overlooks the River Maigue.
 Although not a castle, easily the grandest stately pile which is now a hotel, is Ballyfin, which has been stunningly restored and offers an amazing level of luxury, only 90 minutes from Dublin.
 The attention to detail in every room is breathtaking and the service is also renowned.

 The Irish castles and stately homes that have been lovingly restored and renovated, offer luxurious accommodation to their lucky guests.
-We would be delighted to help find you the perfect Irish castle or stately home to stay in so please call or email us for more information.
+We would be delighted to help find you the perfect Irish castle rental for your vacation so please call or email us for more information.